 Alexander joined Watsi on May 3rd, 2016.
-Four years ago, Alexander became the 1899th member to automatically support a new Watsi patient every month.
-Since then, 4,109 more people have become monthly donors!
-Alexander's most recent donation supported Sopheak, a grocery seller from Cambodia, to fund ear surgery.
+Seven years ago, Alexander joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alexander's most recent donation supported Paw, a 50-year-old woman from Burma, to fund a hysterectomy.